kubeshop/testkube/docs/docs/articles/gitlab.md

 To connect to the self-hosted instance, you need to have **kubectl** configured for accessing your Kubernetes cluster, and pass an optional namespace, if Testkube is not deployed in the default **testkube** namespace.

-If test is already created, you may directly run it using the command `testkube run test test-name -f` .
+If a test is already created, you can run it using the command `testkube run test test-name -f` .
 However, if you need to create a test in this workflow, please add a creation command, e.g.: `testkube create test --name test-name --file path_to_file.json`.

 ```yaml
 stages: